UniErase: Towards Balanced and Precise Unlearning in Language Models: Perform Unlearning Edit with Unleanring Token

-where $p(x \mid y; \pi_{\theta})$ means the conditional probability of $\pi_{\theta}$ generating output $x$ when giving input $y$.
-Eq \ref{eq: ot1} ensures that upon encountering [UNL], the model directs the response $a$ (of input $q$) to the forgetting space, with $E \leftarrow E \cup e_u \in \mathbb{R}^{(n+1)\times d}$.
-Prompt Tuning~\cite{lester2021power} shares similar concepts with Eq \ref{eq: ot1}, but to enable the model to generate [UNL], we make some refinements and actually consider:
+where $P(x \mid y; \pi_{\theta})$ means the conditional probability of $\pi_{\theta}$ generating output $x$ when giving input $y$.
+Eq.~\ref{eq: ot2} ensures that upon encountering [UNL], the model directs the original response $a$ (of input $q$) to the forgetting space, yielding $a'\in \mathcal{D}_{\text{idk}}$.
+Concurrently, the LLM is also forced to learn to generate $a'\oplus \mathrm{[UNL]}$, satisfying the requirement specified in Eq.~\ref{unlearning edit} that the LLM possesses the capability to generate [UNL].
+Furthermore, since we only introduce additional parameters in $E$ and $U$, while keeping all other parameters frozen, the aforementioned [UNL] optimization does not interfere with normal response generation for other knowledge domains.